unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 m[bar(1)] = 1
 ```

+> In some cases, if you know how many items you need to put in map, it's better
+  to specify size at the moment of creation, like `make(map[int]int, 10000)`.
+Go
+  will automatically create suitable number of buckets, so expenses of grow
+  process could be avoided.

 The value type of a map can itself be a composite type, such as a map or slice.

 **Slices cannot be used as map keys**, because equality is not defined on them.